lucacic/lucacic-frontend-assignment/README.md

 # Run Client

-You can run the client with the following command `yarn workspace @frontend-assignment/client start`
+You can run the client with the following commands:

+`yarn install`

+`yarn workspace @frontend-assignment/client start`

 The client will be running on `localhost:8080`